 Watch a dynamic spectacle: Take a journey to the Big Island’s most exclusive natural attraction, Kilauea Volcano, to get a look at active lava flowing onto the landscape and into the sea.
 This massive shield volcano on the southeastern side of Hawaii Island has displayed a 30-year continuous eruption from its eastern rift zone.
 Hawaii’s Fire Goddess Pele, the goddess of volcanoes, lives in a lava lake called Halema’uma’u within Kilauea’s summit caldera.
 Hawaii Volcanoes National Park, which includes the region that encircles the volcano’s summit caldera as well as the coastal span along its east rift, contains a varied terrain worth exploring by foot, bike, car, bus, or helicopter.
-Guests of Waikoloa Realty will receive discounted prices on a wide variety of volcano tour packages offered by Tom Barefoot’s Tours.

 The USGS Hawaiian Volcano Observatory web page features eruption updates, the weekly Volcano Watch newsletter, historical information, webcam images, maps, and more.

 View the Valley of the Kings.
-Located in the Hamakua District near the northern point of Hawaii Island, Waipio Valley is one of seven major valleys that hold important cultural and historical significance to the Hawaiian people.
+Tucked within the Hamakua District near the northern point of Hawaii Island, Waipio Valley is one of seven major valleys that hold important cultural and historical significance to the Hawaiian people.
 This treasure of astounding tropical beauty features a fertile valley nearly six miles deep protected by cliffs up to 2,000 feet high.
 The mile-long coastal stretch includes a stunning beach with black sand where Hawaiian green sea turtles are often seen.
 The vast valley terrain consists of forests interspersed with open grasslands, streams and taro farms.
 From a plateau off Lalakea Stream the mighty Hi’ilawe Falls pours down to the valley over 1,400 feet below.
 The Waipio River, bordered by rich tropical vegetation, flows through the valley out to the sea.
 To access the valley you will need a 4-wheel drive vehicle or tour-guide assistance, unless you are adventurous enough to hike the steep, narrow access road.

 The Waipio Valley Lookout allows you to view a section of the coastal cliffs and vibrant landscape without having to venture down into the valley floor.
 Whether or not you decide to experience Waipio Valley, this popular detour on the way to Hilo should not be missed… if for no other reason than to capture a magnificent photo.
 From Highway 19 turn off on Highway 240 into Honokaa, then take the turnoff near the 42 mile marker and follow the road to the end.
 You will see signs directing you along the way.